romanjrdykyj/select2dot1/README.md

 import 'package:select2dot1/select2dot1.dart';
 ```

-3. Now you can use Select2dot1 widget.
-Go to Usage section and see how to use it.
+3. Go to the [usage](#usage) section for further details on how to use it.

 ## Usage

-1. On the first step you need to create a list of data that you want to display in.
+1. The first step is you need to create a list of the data that you would like to display.

 ```dart
 static const List<SingleCategoryModel> exampleData = [